stm32-periph/stm32l1/Project/STM32L1xx_StdPeriph_Examples/PWR/CurrentConsumption/readme.txt

     - Use LED1 connected  to PD.03 pin.
     - Use Key Button connected to PA.00 pin.
     - Connect an amperemeter to JP10 (1<->2 position) to measure the IDD current

 @par How to use it ?

 In order to make the program work, you must do the following :
  - Copy all source files from this example folder to the template folder under Project\STM32L1xx_StdPeriph_Templates
  - Open your preferred toolchain
+ - If the used device is STM32L1XX_MD choose "STM32L1XX_MD(STM32L1xxxBxx)" workspace
+    - Add the following files to the project source list
+       - Utilities\STM32_EVAL\STM32L152_EVAL\stm32l152_eval.c
+ - If the used device is STM32L1XX_HD choose "STM32L1XX_HD(STM32L1xxxDxx)" workspace
+    - Add the following files to the project source list
+       - Utilities\STM32_EVAL\STM32L152D_EVAL\stm32l152d_eval.c
  - Add the required example files
    - stm32l1xx_ulp_modes.c
    - stm32l1xx_lowpowerrun_sram.c